10 Best Meeting Recording Apps 2026: Otter, Fireflies, Fathom and More Tested

 Price: Free (limited) / Pro at $12/mo / Team at $20/mo

-Tactiq takes a different approach: it's a Chrome extension, not a native app.
-This means it works inside your browser during Google Meet, Zoom (web), and Teams (web) calls.
-No bots joining your call, no separate app to install.
-For dedicated Google Meet users, this feels seamless.
-For everyone else, the browser-only limitation is a dealbreaker.
+Tactiq is a Chrome extension, not a native app.
+It works inside your browser during Google Meet, Zoom (web), and Teams (web) calls, with no bots joining and no separate app to install.
+For dedicated Google Meet users, that's a clean experience.
+For everyone else, the browser-only constraint is a dealbreaker.

 What we liked: